photoprism/photoprism-docs/docs/setup.md

 !!! info
     Due to popular request, our latest release supports TIFF, PNG, BMP and GIF files.
-    Be aware that files those formats often don't contain useful metadata and are typically used for screenshots, charts, graphs and icons only.
+    Be aware that files in those formats often don't contain useful metadata and are typically used for screenshots, charts, graphs and icons only.

 ### Step 3: When you're done... ###